khulnasoft/khulnasoft/doc/dev/background-information/architecture/index.md

-# Sourcegraph architecture overview
+# Khulnasoft architecture overview

-This document provides a high level overview of Sourcegraph's architecture so you can understand how our systems fit together.
+This document provides a high level overview of Khulnasoft's architecture so you can understand how our systems fit together.

 The **"Dependencies"** sections give a short, high-level overview of dependencies on other architecture components and the most important aspects of _how_ they are used.